weiruei/SharedMemory-nodejs/README.md

 also it's supported the linux, just require the respective .node file in js.

-if you want rebuild the .node file, jusr refer to readme in source folder.
+if you want rebuild the .node file, just refer to readme in source folder.